Documentation

 Can I export my data?

 Yes!
-To export your data at any time, just go to any data tab ("Areas", "Inventory", "Issues", or "Projets"), and press "Export".
+To export your data at any time, just go to the "Areas" or "Issues" tab, and press "Export".
 Your data will be downloaded immediately as a .csv file for that particular section.

 Best Practices